-We are encouraging ratepayers who can continue to make payments on their rates to do so, preferably by 30 June 2020 to avoid new 2020/21 billing creating an even more difficult financial position for them.
+We are encouraging ratepayers, who can continue to make payments on their rates to do so, preferably by 30 June each year to avoid carrying over debts to the new financial year.

 The suspension of penalty interest will apply only for the duration of the current ratepayer’s payment plan.